Video card appears to be starting to fail. Looking for a compatible replacement recommendation

 This site can give you a good idea of what your cpu and and various gpus will do together: gpucheck dot com

 If you want further advice here please provide the following information:

 When posting a new question, please provide as much detail as possible describing your issue making sure to include the relevant hardware and software configuration.
-For example:

 I have an Intel i7-3770 3.4G 8M 77W CPU Power supply is 460W uATX PFC PSU (Bordeaux-C) No clue as to what series board I have.
 I have plenty of room for a new card as there are several open slots next to the current video card.
 Does this help narrow the answer?
 As you have pointed out my skill level is novice.
 I know how to open the case and replace parts.

 Just know that your CPU is on that cusp of being a bottleneck.
 That being said it is still good enough with 8 threads to see a performance increase.
 Plus you can move the card you buy now to another computer if you chose in a year or two.